DetectiveLiAssociates/portfolio-/README.md

 - make - your minishell.c into executable ./minishell - using your own Makefile

-- It's because, Judge of Hell will Test-Drive your minishell **LIVE** during the Testing
+- It's because, ./Judge of Hell will Test-Drive your minishell **LIVE** during the Testing

 - The Final Step is >>> Just CALL 1-800-:   ./judge-of-hell

+## FAQ (Frequently Asked Question)

+- Question: Does it need to be in a somekind of folder?

+- Answer: NOPE! ./judge-of-hell is a binary file - you don't need to make or create any folder.
+Just place it at the same level with - or - next to where your main ./minishell is - and then run the Judge: ./judge-of-hell    ...as simple as that.

 ## How to Download